trapexit/mergerfs/README.md

 To create a `$topdir/.Trash` directory as defined in the standard use the [mergerfs-tools](https://github.com/trapexit/mergerfs-tools) tool `mergerfs.mktrash`.

-#### Samba
-* Moving files or directories between some directories on a SMB share fail with IO errors.
+#### Samba: Moving files / directories fails

 Workaround: Copy the file/directory and then remove the original rather than move.

 This isn't an issue with Samba but some SMB clients.
 GVFS-fuse v1.20.3 and prior (found in Ubuntu 14.04 among others) failed to handle certain error codes correctly.
 Particularly **STATUS_NOT_SAME_DEVICE** which comes from the **EXDEV** which is returned by **rename** when the call is crossing mount points.
 When a program gets an **EXDEV** it needs to explicitly take an alternate action to accomplish it's goal.
 In the case of **mv** or similar it tries **rename** and on **EXDEV** falls back to a manual copying of data between the two locations and unlinking the source.
 In these older versions of GVFS-fuse if it received **EXDEV** it would translate that into **EIO**.
 This would cause **mv** or most any application attempting to move files around on that SMB share to fail with a IO error.

 [GVFS-fuse v1.22.0](https://bugzilla.gnome.org/show_bug.cgi?id=734568) and above fixed this issue but a large number of systems use the older release.
 On Ubuntu the version can be checked by issuing `apt-cache showpkg gvfs-fuse`.
 Most distros released in 2015 seem to have the updated release and will work fine but older systems may not.
 Upgrading gvfs-fuse or the distro in general will address the problem.

 In Apple's MacOSX 10.9 they replaced Samba (client and server) with their own product.
 It appears their new client does not handle **EXDEV** either and responds similar to older release of gvfs on Linux.

-#### Supplemental groups
+#### Supplemental user groups

-* Due to the overhead of [getgroups/setgroups](http://linux.die.net/man/2/setgroups) mergerfs utilizes a cache.
+Due to the overhead of [getgroups/setgroups](http://linux.die.net/man/2/setgroups) mergerfs utilizes a cache.
 This cache is opportunistic and per thread.
-Each thread will query the supplemental groups for a user when that particular thread needs to change credentials and will keep that data for the lifetime of the mount or thread.
+Each thread will query the supplemental groups for a user when that particular thread needs to change credentials and will keep that data for the lifetime of the thread.
 This means that if a user is added to a group it may not be picked up without the restart of mergerfs.
 However, since the high level FUSE API's (at least the standard version) thread pool dynamically grows and shrinks it's possible that over time a thread will be killed and later a new thread with no cache will start and query the new data.

-    The gid cache uses fixed storage to simplify the design and be compatible with older systems which may not have C++11 compilers (as the original design required).
+The gid cache uses fixed storage to simplify the design and be compatible with older systems which may not have C++11 compilers.
 There is enough storage for 256 users' supplemental groups.
 Each user is allowed upto 32 supplemental groups.
 Linux >= 2.6.3 allows upto 65535 groups per user but most other *nixs allow far less.
 NFS allowing only 16.
 The system does handle overflow gracefully.
 If the user has more than 32 supplemental groups only the first 32 will be used.
 If more than 256 users are using the system when an uncached user is found it will evict an existing user's cache at random.
 So long as there aren't more than 256 active users this should be fine.
 If either value is too low for your needs you will have to modify `gidcache.hpp` to increase the values.
 Note that doing so will increase the memory needed by each thread.

-#### mergerfs / libfuse crashes
+#### mergerfs or libfuse crashing

 If suddenly the mergerfs mount point disappears and `Transport endpoint is not connected` is returned when attempting to perform actions within the mount directory **and** the version of libfuse (use `mergerfs -v` to find the version) is older than `2.9.4` its likely due to a bug in libfuse.
 Affected versions of libfuse can be found in Debian Wheezy, Ubuntu Precise and others.